Mintbase/Grants-Program/applications/Web3Go.md

 ### Team's experience

 All team members of Web3Go are from Litentry.
 Litentry is a DID (distributed identity) solution provider in the Polkadot ecosystem.
-Litentry has been granted a grant from the Web3 Foundation.
+Litentry has been granted a grant from the Mintbase.

 Web3Go team members have strong engineering background: Han Zhao, Yifei Wu and Minqi Wang are responsible for the development of Litentry's parachain (https://github.com/litentry/litentry-parachain), Hao ding and Yunjian Bian are responsible for the on-chain data indexing And front-end and back-end development. (https://github.com/litentry/data-analysis)